-I’m Maria, a storyteller, Serbian-English translator, content creator, kids’ author, and a mom.
+I’m Maria, a Serbian-English translator, content creator, and kids’ author.

-I write about everything that makes life worth living: our souls, the past, how we are connected, and how we communicate.
-The only things I don’t write about are productivity and self-improvement hacks because life doesn’t work that way.
+I write about everything that makes life worth living, our souls, and the past.
+The only thing I don’t write about is productivity hacks and quick happiness tips because life doesn’t work that way.

 If it weren’t for Tesla Motors, the world still wouldn’t know about the man who gave us electricity (AC).